Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Results and Analysis

-In this section we provide evidence about the inefficacy of training contextual parameters on small document-level data, while larger datasets do the job.
-In the first block of Table~\ref{tab:main} we report performance of context-aware models trained on IWSLT (\textit{-orig} models), and compare them with the same models trained on NEI ($\times10$ training size).
-When trained on IWSLT alone, contextual models \textit{K1-orig} and \textit{K3-orig} display good BLEU on the test set, generally without degradation with respect to the baseline \kz{}, and with some improvements in the case of \textit{K1-orig}.
-However, such marginal improvements in BLEU are difficult to interpret, as they do not necessarily correspond to better translation~\citep{freitag_bleu_2020}.
-Similarly, accuracy on the contrastive test sets increases marginally over baseline, if at all. \ko{} even show a degradation of performance over the baseline for En$\rightarrow$Fr.
+In this section we provide evidence about the difficulty of training contextual parameters on document-level data.
+In the first block of lines of Table~\ref{tab:main}, after the results of the sentence-level baseline \kz, we report performance of context-aware models trained on original document-level data, comparing low and high resource settings.

+\textbf{When trained on low resources}, models display good BLEU on the test set, generally without relevant degradation with respect to \kz{}, or even with some improvements.
+However, such marginal fluctuations in BLEU are difficult to interpret, as they do not necessarily correspond to better or worse translation~\citep{freitag_bleu_2020}.
+Accuracy on the contrastive test sets also increases marginally over baseline, if at all, for En$\rightarrow$De/Fr. \ko{} even shows a slight degradation of performance over the sentence-level baseline for En$\rightarrow$Fr.
 These results highlight the struggle of contextual parameters to learn an appropriate use of context, other than acting as mere regularizers, as it was suggested by \citet{kim_when_2019} and~\citet{li_does_2020}.
-However, {\ko} and {\kt} show a substantial improvement in their context-modeling capabilities when trained on larger data (\textit{-fromnei}), gaining 3.5+ accuracy points each over the baseline (+11.38 for \ko), in both language pairs.
-On the other hand, BLEU improves of a few decimal points only, showing its limits to measure improvements in context-aware translation.
-These results would suggest that multi-encoder models need to be trained with more data before comparing them with alternative approaches.
-However, this is not ideal because it requires more time and computation for every experiment.
-Indeed, the last column of Table~\ref{tab:main} shows that a model trained on NEI requires almost $\times10$ the time needed by a model trained on IWSLT.
+On Russian instead, models display some improvements w.r.t. \kz.
+This aligns with our expectations, since En$\rightarrow$Ru Low Res has a volume of inter-sentential discourse phenomena (such as coreferences) that is comparable with En$\rightarrow$De/Fr Low Res, but sentences are 2.5x shorter.\footnote{See Table~\ref{tab:datastats}; more details can be found in Appendix~\ref{app:impact}} In other words, the \textit{double challenge of sparsity} is mitigated on this corpus.